Archanciel/Joomla_3_vs_15_PHPUnit_testing/README.md

 ```
 composer install
 ```
-This will download the PHPUNIT and DBUNIT packaages in the composer\vendor folder.
+This will download the PHPUNIT and DBUNIT packages in the composer\vendor folder.
 Composer is easy to use.
 More info at https://getcomposer.org/.

 ###Eclipse run configuration
 ----------------------------